 2The penalties are cumulative throughout a dual meet or a tournament session for coaches, athletic trainers, managers and physicians.
-They are cumulative for a from further competition in that tournament, and that contestant forfeits all points and placement earned in the tournament.
-(See Rule 3.22.4.)
-Points for unnecessary roughness, technical violations and illegal holds will be awarded in addition to points earned by the offended wrestler. contestant for a match or dual meet.
+They are cumulative for a contestant for a match or dual meet.
 These penalties are cumulative per institution.

 Stalling is a technical violation, but penalties do not follow the disqualification sequence.
 The penalty is one point awarded to the opponent for each infraction.
-These offenses are cumulative per institution throughout each dual meet and for the duration of triangular meets, quadrangular meets and tournaments.
 Removal is for the duration of the event in which it occurs.
 This includes single-day and multiple-day events.